A (1+1) dimensional example of Quarkyonic matter: The non-Abelian bosonization of QCD (One flavor)

 The point is that while the $U(1)$ sector provides $O(\Nc)$ contributions at most, those from quantum fluctuations in the color sector is $O(\Nc^2)$ because of $O(\Nc^2)$ degrees of freedom.
-The confining interactions generate a mass gap for the colored particles, so we can replace $\tr h$ with $\la \tr h \ra$ in low energy.
-The value of $\la \tr h \ra$ is well-approximated by that computed without a current quark mass which is expected to act as a perturbation to the mass gap $\sim \lqcd$.
+The confining interactions generate a mass gap for the colored particles, so we can replace $\tr h$ with $\la \tr h \ra$ in arguments of the low energy phenomena.
+The value of $\la \tr h \ra$ is supposed to be well-approximated by that computed without a current quark mass which is expected to act as a small perturbation to the mass gap $\sim \lqcd$.

 We analyze the $U(1)$ sector under such a background.
-The effective action for low energy excitations is
+Then the effective action for the low energy excitations is

-where we have subtracted a const ant to normalize the action.
+where we have subtracted a constant to normalize the action.
 We have also used $\la \tr h \ra = \la \tr h^\dag \ra$ and defined $m_\varphi^2 = - m_q \times 8\pi c(M) \la \tr [h] \ra/\Nc$ for later convenience.
-Of course we can arrive at the similar Lagrangian following usual steps of the bottom up construction with the chiral symmetry.
-Only difference is that the above treatment clarifies roles of the colored sector.
+Of course we can arrive at the similar Lagrangian following usual steps, the bottom up construction with the chiral symmetry constraints.
+Only difference is that in the above treatment the role of the colored sector was explicit.

-Now we take the expression $U=e^{i(4\pi/\Nc)^{1/2} \varphi}$ to canonically normalize the kinetic term for quantum excitations.
+Now we take the expression $U= \rme^{ \rmi (4\pi/\Nc)^{1/2} \varphi}$ to canonically normalize the kinetic term for quantum excitations.
 Then the action for $\varphi$ becomes

-At large $\Nc$, $m_\varphi$ should coincides with the mass of the lowest mode of the Bethe-Salpeter equations, computed by 't Hooft.
+At large $\Nc$, $m_\varphi$ should coincide with the mass of the lowest mode of the Bethe-Salpeter equations, computed by 't Hooft.
 He computed the pole mass of the channel $J_-$ in the lightcone gauge.
-In a bosonized form, the long range behavior of the corresponding correlator is ($x \gg (g^2\Nc)^{-1/2}$)
+In the bosonized form, the long range behavior of the corresponding correlator is ($x \gg (g^2\Nc)^{-1/2}$)

 so the pole should coincides with $m_\varphi^2$.
 Matching 't Hooft's result with that in the bosonized form,